-An informative research carried out by KMPG in August 2020 in several neighboring countries (Austria, Hungary, Slovakia, Slovenia) indicates that, apart from having established taxation exemptions regarding certain categories of remuneration in kind, countries generally do not treat remuneration in kind as net, but rather gross remuneration, particularly if the taxes are paid by the employees.
+Informative research carried out by KMPG in August 2020 in several neighboring countries (Austria, Hungary, Slovakia, Slovenia) indicates that, apart from having established taxation exemptions regarding certain categories of remuneration in kind, countries generally do not treat remuneration in kind as net, but rather gross remuneration, particularly if the taxes are paid by the employees.
 A short list of taxation method by country\ can be found below:

 Hungary Hungary has implemented various models of remuneration in kind which employers may grant their employees without paying personal income tax (even though they must pay the mandatory contributions), provided that the funds are paid for a specific purpose (accommodation, entertainment, leisure) and that they are spent exclusively with Hungarian service providers.
-The amount is limited to (approximately EUR 2,280 or HRK 17,000 annually per employee).
+The amount is limited to (approximately EUR 2,280 annually per employee).
 Moreover, there are certain types of remuneration that are completely exempt from taxes and contributions, such as tickets for sports and cultural events.
 Slovakia Slovakian regulations define two types of remuneration in kind: monetary benefits and non-monetary benefits.
-Monetary benefits are treated the same as the salary (gross remuneration), while non-monetary benefits are grossed up for the purpose of calculating the amount of taxes and contributions.
-Austria As a rule, Austria treats remuneration in kind as gross for the purpose of calculating the amount of taxes and contributions.
-Slovenia Slovenian regulations do not require remuneration in kind to be grossed up if the employee as a natural person is subject to taxation (the same treatment as cash remuneration).
+Monetary benefits are treated the same as a salary (gross remuneration), while non-monetary benefits are grossed up for the purpose of calculating taxes and contributions.
+Austria As a rule, Austria treats remuneration in kind as gross for the purpose of calculating taxes and contributions.
+Slovenia Slovenian regulations do not require remuneration in kind to be grossed up if the employee is subject to taxation (the same treatment as cash remuneration).
 An exception applies only if the tax liability is assumed by the employer.